tung/ruggrogue/README.md

 3. Activate `emsdk_env.sh`, then run `cargo build --target=wasm32-unknown-emscripten --release`.
 4. Follow the instructions in `index.html` to serve it from a local web server to try it out in a browser; aside from `index.html`, the relevant files are `ruggrogue.wasm`, `ruggrogue.js`, and `deps/ruggrogue.data`, which can all be found under `target/wasm32-unknown/release/`.

-## License
+## Licenses

-RuggRogue is released under the MIT License; see [LICENSE.txt](/LICENSE.txt) for the full text.
+RuggRogue is released under the [MIT License](/LICENSE.txt).

-The tile graphics are from the [Urizen 1Bit Tilesets by vurmux](https://vurmux.itch.io/urizen-onebit-tilesets), licensed under Creative Commons Zero; see [assets/urizen/LICENSE](/assets/urizen/LICENSE) and [assets/urizen/readme.txt](/assets/urizen/readme.txt).
+The tile graphics are from the [Urizen 1Bit Tilesets by vurmux](https://vurmux.itch.io/urizen-onebit-tilesets), licensed under [Creative Commons Zero](/assets/urizen/LICENSE).

 [GohuFont](https://font.gohu.org/) is licensed under the [WTFPL](http://www.wtfpl.net/about/).

-`assets/terminal-8x8.png` was borrowed from the assets accompanying the [Rust roguelike tutorial](http://bfnightly.bracketproductions.com/), under whatever license that the tutorial originally got the font image from.
+`assets/terminal-8x8.png` was borrowed from the assets accompanying the [Rust Roguelike Tutorial](http://bfnightly.bracketproductions.com/).